How to Eliminate Submissive or Excited Urination

-Generally speaking, submissiveness is a trait that all dog owners yearn to find in their beloved pets.
-A dog that is obedient and well trained is a joy to have around.
-However, for all of the blessings that come with a submissive pup, there is most certainly a potential disadvantage to their deference and respect: Submissive Urination, more commonly known as “Submissive Peeing.”
+Generally speaking, submissiveness is a trait dog owners yearn to find in their pets.
+A obedient and well-trained dog is a joy to have around.
+However, despite the blessings of a submissive pup, there is a potential disadvantage: Submissive Urination, also known as “Submissive Peeing.”

-Submissive Peeing is actually quite normal behavior for the canine members of our families; some dogs pee in this manner as a way of communicating to their canine companions that they are not a threat.
-Not all pups are prone to submissive peeing, but those that are will most likely do so as a result of feeling either excited or intimidated.
+Submissive Peeing is normal behavior for dogs and serves as a way to communicate non-threatening intentions to other canines.
+Not all pups exhibit submissive peeing, but those that do usually feel either excited or intimidated.

 How Do You Recognize Submissive Urination?

-Postures that will likely accompany Submissive Peeing are lowering the body, tucking the tail, and flattening the ears back.
-Pups who struggle with Submissive Peeing are most likely to do so during the most exciting activities (like when greeting new people or animals or while being pet), and during the most “scary” activities (like when being scolded or punished).
-Submissive Peeing is found most commonly in puppies, and retrievers are one of the breeds that are more susceptible to the behavior.
+Postures that accompany Submissive Peeing include lowering the body, tucking the tail, and flattening the ears.
+Pups prone to Submissive Peeing are likely to do so during exciting activities (such as greeting new people or animals or being pet) and “scary” situations (like scolding or punishment).
+Submissive Peeing is more common in puppies, and retrievers are particularly susceptible.

 What SHOULD I do?

 Pups that submissively pee won’t immediately correct their behavior.
 They require patience, training, and strategic guidance from the owner.
 Here are helpful pointers to guide your pup in the right direction:

 - Empty the bladder: Prior to exciting events, ensure your pup has ample opportunity to relieve itself.
 A full bladder will make it harder to hold urine.

 - Ignore your pup: If your pup pees out of excitement, ignore it completely.
 This may seem cruel, but it has proven effective in training submissive peeing.
 Only acknowledge your pup when it has completely calmed down.